-IRS-1C is an ISRO-built (Indian Space Research Organization) second generation remote sensing satellite with enhanced capabilities in terms of spatial resolution and spectral bands.
+IRS-1C is an ISRO-built (Indian Space Research Organization) second-generation remote sensing satellite with enhanced capabilities in terms of spatial resolution and spectral bands.

 IRS-1C and IRS-1D are three-axis body-stabilized spacecraft (identical twins).
 The attitude is sensed by star sensors, Earth sensors and gyros.
 Actuators: four reaction wheels, two magnetic torquers, 16 one Newton hydrazine trusters; one 11 Newton thruster.
 Pointing accuracy (3σ): roll and pitch = ±0.15º, yaw = ±0.2º; the drift rate is (3σ): 3.6 x 10-4 º/s.

 IRS-1C and IRS-ID introduced a heavier, more capable Earth observation platform.
-The S/C structure consists of the main platform and the payload platform (aluminum honeycomb structure).
+The S/C structure consists of the main platform and the payload platform (aluminium honeycomb structure).
 The S/C bus consists of a central cylinder (930 mm diameter x 1123 mm) attached to the bottom and the top decks on four sides of the S/C. In addition, a thermally isolated payload deck is introduced (better alignment stability for payload instruments).

 The S/C power = 813 W (two sun-tracking type solar panels of 9.6 m2) plus two NiCd batteries of 21 Ah each; the SADA (Solar Array Drive Assembly) provides continuous articulation of the solar panels.
-The two un-canted solar panels view the sun, one on sun side (SS) and another on the Anti Sun Side (ASS).
+The two un-canted solar panels view the sun, one on the sun side (SS) and another on the Anti Sun Side (ASS).